Bell P-63 Kingcobra: "Pinball" operations

 Its main use in American service was the unusual one of a manned flying target for gunnery practice.
 The aircraft was generally painted bright orange to increase its visibility.
 All armament and the regular armor was removed from these RP-63 aircraft, and over a ton of armored sheet metal was applied to the aircraft.
-This was fitted with sensors that would detect hits, and these hits were signaled by illuminating a light in the propeller hub where the cannon would have been.
+This was fitted with sensors that would detect hits, and these hits were signaled by illuminating a light in the propeler hub where the cannon would have been.
 This earned the aircraft the unofficial nickname of Pinball.
 Special frangible rounds made of a lead/Bakelite combination were developed that would disintegrate upon impact.
 These were known as the "Cartridge, Caliber .30, Frangible, Ball, M22".
 In 1990, veteran Pinball pilot, Ivan L. Hickman, wrote Operation Pinball about the training flights.

 RAE Testing

-British engineers, like the Americans, had a growing interest during World War II in the application of laminar flow airfoils.
-In an effort to learn more about the practical application of laminar flow airfoils, in 1945 the Royal Aircraft Establishment (RAE) undertook a flight test program with one of the two P-63As that the United Kingdom had received.
+British engineers, like the Americans, had a growing interest during World War II in laminar flow airfoils.
+To learn more about the use of laminar flow airfoils, in 1945 the Royal Aircraft Establishment (RAE) undertook a flight test program with one of the two P-63As that the United Kingdom had received.
 The aircraft was equipped with a wake rake array mounted outboard, behind the wing, to allow the momentum deficit, and thus section drag, to be measured.

 The RAE first tested it in an "as delivered" configuration.
-The wing airfoil was designed to support laminar flow to 60% of chord.
-In the "as delivered" configuration, a profile drag was measured which was representative of the wing section with boundary layer transition at the leading edge (0% laminar flow).
-Reducing the surface roughness reduced the drag at low lift coefficients to a level representative of laminar flow to 35% of chord.
+The wing airfoil was designed to support laminar flow to 60 percent of chord.
+In the "as delivered" configuration, a profile drag was measured which was representative of the wing section with boundary layer transition at the leading edge percent laminar flow).
+Reducing the surface roughness reduced the drag at low lift coefficients to a level representative of laminar flow to 35 percent of chord.
 Measurements were made of the surface waviness.
 This showed peak wave amplitudes, above the mean, of approximately 0.011 in over a 2 in span.
-The standard waviness criteria shows the critical wave height to be 0.0053 in for this application.
+The standard waviness criteria shows the critical wave height to be 0.0053 in for this use.
 To reduce the waviness, RAE personnel stripped the wing to bare metal.
 The wing was then sprayed with two coats of primer paint and a coat of paint type filler.
 After the paint was dry, it was sanded in a chordwise direction, using sanding blocks whose curvature matched the local surface curvature.
 This was repeated several times.
 Surface waviness was then measured and found to be no more than 0.005 in.
-In flight, this configuration was found to have a profile drag representative of boundary layer transition at 60% of chord.
-This gave researchers an idea of what level of wing surface quality was required to actually get the benefits of laminar flow airfoils.
+In flight, this configuration was found to have a profile drag representative of boundary layer transition at 60 percent of chord.
+This gave researchers an idea of what level of wing surface quality was required to get the benefits of laminar flow airfoils.